jamargoochIT/osticket-prereqs/README.md

-Next up, we'll want to rename the file, ost-sampleconfig.php to ost-config.php.
+Next up, we'll want to rename the file ost-sampleconfig.php to ost-config.php.
 We’re renaming the file because the ost-sampleconfig has sample settings, and renaming it allows osTicekt to use the actual configuration file.

-The path to this file is the following: C: -> inetpub -> wwwroot -> osTicket -> include -> ost-sampleconfig.php
+The path to this file is the following: C:->inetpub->wwwroot->osTicket->include->ost-sampleconfig.php.

 ![image](https://github.com/user-attachments/assets/3f45bcc6-2082-4188-9339-995e4eb2e328)<br><br><br><br>